 - Wood glue

-Steps to repair the damaged wooden floor
+Steps to repair the damaged parquet floor

 - Cutting with saw: Before starting the entire process, make sure you have all the equipment needed for this repair.
 Start with cutting the wood board with the saw.
 Cut the board (from between) leaving the edges of it.
 Make two cuts on the board parallel to each other.
 After doing this make the third cut in perpendicular direction.
 Do this carefully.
 If you cut the edges of the board, the new replacement wood will not fit into it and you will need to remove another board too.